 How to Apply

 Rising high school Juniors and Seniors in the Upstate of SC who attend a public or private school are eligible.
 Students must complete the online application, have a recommendation form submitted on their behalf, have approval from school, & participate in an in person interview.
 Please have your resume and transcript available as an upload before beginning your on-line application.
-Applications will be accepted through May 31, 2020.
+(If you do not yet have a resume, try using a template in Google Docs, or in Word, to complete yours.
+Greenville County Students, you can download your transcript from Power School).
+Applications are being accepted through May 17, 2023.